queryluke/masseffect-5e/static/data/rules/01-03-universe-to-explore.md

 each galaxy offers its own zeitgeist and challenges.
 The Milky Way is mostly explored and contains extensive urban environments.
 You could easily set an entire campaign on a single planet and, depending on when you set you campaign on the timeline, you might also deal with the impending invasion of <a href="http://masseffect.wikia.com/wiki/Reaper" target="_blank">the Reapers</a>.
 In contrast, Andromeda is themed for exploration, survival, and being a pioneer.
-An adventurers' primary goal is that of setting up a thriving civilization in the new galaxy and uncovering its mysterious past.
+An operatives' primary goal is that of setting up a thriving civilization in the new galaxy and uncovering its mysterious past.
 In short, the Milky Way is an urban setting and Andromeda is rural.